mosharaf/eecs489/Assignments/Assignment-3/README.md

 In order to account for situations like this, you will be modifying your `wReceiver` and `wSender` accordingly (save these different versions of the program in a folder called `WTP-opt`):

 * `wReceiver` will not send cumulative ACKs anymore; instead, it will send back an ACK with `seqNum` set to whatever it was in the data packet (i.e., if a sender sends a data packet with `seqNum` set to 2, `wReceiver` will also send back an ACK with `seqNum` set to 2).
-It should still drop all packets with `seqNum` greater than `N + window-size`, where `N` is the next expected `seqNum`.
+It should still drop all packets with `seqNum` greater than or equal to `N + window-size`, where `N` is the next expected `seqNum`.
 * `wSender` must maintain information about all the ACKs it has received in its current window and maintain an individual timer for each packet.
 So, for example, packet 0 having a timeout would not necessarily result in a retransmission of packets 1 and 2.

 For a more concrete example, here is how your improved `wSender` and `wReceiver` should behave for the case described at the beginning of this section: